 A. Absolutely.
 A November 2010 survey of 300 players, 100 coaches, 100 parents and 100 athletic trainers in 23 states by ESPN The Magazine reported that, while all groups gave the condition of their team's helmets a passing grade (A- from the coaches, B+ from the trainers and parents, and a B from the players), fourteen players handed out more failing grades (12) than the other groups combined (four).
 All groups agreed that funding was an issue.
 As one Michigan linebacker told the magazine, "My school says we don't have the money for new helmets or for fixing up old ones.
 I have the same beat-up helmet I had last year."

-The financial impact of the new NAERA rule on school and youth football organizations, already under budgetary stress as a result of the weak economy, may be considerable: reconditioning old helmets costs about $30 per helmet, while new helmets can cost from $150 to $350 a helmet, depending on the helmet.
+The financial impact of the new NAERA rule on school and youth football organizations, already under budgetary stress as a result of the weak economy, may be considerable: reconditioning old helmets costs about $30 to $40 per helmet (McGuine, et al. 2014), while new helmets can cost from $150 to $350 a helmet, depending on the helmet.